Q: What is Amazon Elastic Inference?

 Q: What are Amazon Elastic inference accelerators?

-A: Amazon Elastic inference accelerators are GPU-powered hardware devices that are designed to work with any SageMaker instance type or EC2 instance type or ECS task to accelerate deep learning inference workloads at a low cost.
+A: Amazon Elastic inference accelerators are GPU-powered hardware devices that are designed to work with any EC2 instance, Sagemaker instance, or ECS task to accelerate deep learning inference workloads at a low cost.
 When you launch an EC2 instance or an ECS task with Amazon Elastic Inference, an accelerator is provisioned and attached to the instance over the network.
-Deep learning tools and frameworks like TensorFlow Serving and Apache MXNet, that are enabled for Amazon Elastic Inference, can automatically detect and offload model computation to the attached accelerator.
+Deep learning tools and frameworks like TensorFlow Serving, Apache MXNet and PyTorch that are enabled for Amazon Elastic Inference, can automatically detect and offload model computation to the attached accelerator.

 Q: What is the difference between the Amazon Elastic inference accelerator family types?